-Working with adolescents: This series will provide an overview of common issues that arise when working with adolescents.
+Working with adolescents: This is a three hour/ two week series that will provide an overview of common issues that arise when working with adolescents.

-Assessment and Treatment of Obsessive-Compulsive Disorder Spectrum Disorders: This seminar focuses on the cognitive behavioral assessment and treatment of OCD spectrum disorders including hoarding, BDD, Hair pulling disorder and excoriation disorder
+Assessment and Treatment of Obsessive-Compulsive Disorder Spectrum Disorders: This two hour/one week focuses on the cognitive behavioral assessment and treatment of OCD spectrum disorders including hoarding, BDD, Hair pulling disorder and excoriation disorder

-Ethical Issues in Psychology: This seminar starts by identifying the purpose and intent of ethical standards, and then gives a brief overview of the American Psychological Association (APA)'s Ethics Code development and evolution.
+Ethical Issues in Psychology: This two hour/one week didactic starts by identifying the purpose and intent of ethical standards, and then gives a brief overview of the American Psychological Association (APA)'s Ethics Code development and evolution.
 It then discusses, in depth, the Preamble, General Principles, and Ethical Standards.
 An array of real world examples are provided, to make this topic more relatable and applicable to the interns' development into independent professionals.
 A number of ethical problem solving models are then provided, and the interns are asked to apply these models to a sampling of ethical vignettes.

-Assessment and Treatment of Generalized Anxiety Disorder: This seminar focuses on the assessment and treatment of Generalized Anxiety Disorder.
+Assessment and Treatment of Generalized Anxiety Disorder: This three hour/two week seminar focuses on the assessment and treatment of Generalized Anxiety Disorder.
 Discussion will center on epidemiology, diagnosis, assessment and treatment.
-Case examples will be used as well as guestion and answer.
+Case examples will be used as well as question and answer.

-Assessment and Treatment of Social Anxiety Disorder: This seminar focuses on assessment and treatment of Social Anxiety Disorder.
+Assessment and Treatment of Social Anxiety Disorder: This three hour/two week seminar focuses on assessment and treatment of Social Anxiety Disorder.

-Assessment and Treatment of Depressive Disorders: This seminar focuses on teaching interns the basic principles of behavioral activation for depression and its application.
+Assessment and Treatment of Depressive Disorders: This four hour/two week seminar focuses on teaching interns the basic principles of behavioral activation for depression and its application.
 This training will be informed by Behavioral Activation: Distinctive Features (2009) by Kanter, Busch, and Rusch and Depression in Context: Strategies for Guided Action (2001) by Martell, Addis, and Jacobson.

-Understanding the EPPP and licensure: This didactic will focus on a review of requirements and considerations to assure for appropriate licensure.
+Understanding the EPPP and licensure: This is a one-hour seminar.
+Goals include a review of requirements and considerations to assure for appropriate licensure.
 This seminar will also include discussion of the requirements for the EPPP and licensure, reviewing study options and how to conceptualize the licensure exam.
 Goals include an understanding of why the licensure exam is important and the best ways to tackle the task of studying for the exam efficiently.
 This seminar will utilize the Wisconsin Department of Regulation and Licensing for reference to requirements and areas of focus.

-Testifying in Court: This didactic identifies the differences between a fact and expert witness, and gives parameters in which the psychologist is allowed to testify.
+Testifying in Court: This one hour didactic identifies the differences between a fact and expert witness, and gives parameters in which the psychologist is allowed to testify.
 It prepares a mental health profession for his or her day in court, and identifies potential problem areas when testifying, in general; when providing direct testimony; and during cross examination.
 This didactic includes case examples to help illustrate the above information.

-Assessment and Treatment of Eating Disorders: This seminar focuses on assessment and treating of complex eating disorders at the inpatient, residential and intensive outpatient levels of care.
+Assessment and Treatment of Eating Disorders: This four hour/two week seminar focuses on assessment and treating of complex eating disorders at the inpatient, residential and intensive outpatient levels of care.
 Populations include college-age female, adolescents, adult women and males.